Super Smash Bros. Ultimate: Everything we know about everything

 During the most recent Direct, Nintendo revealed its latest third-party character addition: Simon Belmont from the Castlevania series.
 As you'd expect, Simon brings along his whip and a number of monster-slaying tools to the fight, and his Dracula's Castle-themed level looks particularly promising.

 For example, Daisy is an Echo version of Peach.
-But with newly-revealed Echo characters like Dark Samus, Chrom and Richter, it looks like Nintendo's doing a bit more than just swapping out characters skins and tweaking animations.
+But with newly revealed Echo characters such as Dark Samus, Chrom and Richter, it looks like Nintendo's doing more than just swapping out characters skins and tweaking animations.
 Dark Samus in particular looks distinct, and Chrom appears to borrow moves from multiple Fire Emblem characters.

 And no, we didn't forget about King K. Rool.
 After years of fan requests, Donkey Kong's antagonist is at long last making his Smash debut.